yangjeep/rental-manager-vercel-demo/README.md

 - `R2_BUCKET_NAME` — R2 bucket name (defaults to "rental-manager-images")

 **For image sync (if using R2):**
-- See `worker/README.md` for Worker-specific environment variables
+- See the `gdrive-cfr2-image-sync` repository for Worker-specific environment variables